priyanshurat/bumpin/Pose detection module/README.md

 Hey, welcome to the pose detection module of bumpin'.

+NOTE: make sure the room is well-lit before you run these codes.

 ## Pre-requisites
 Make sure the following libraries are installed:
 1) openCV